 Willow Brugh is a co-founder of Geeks Without Bounds and was the first executive director of Geeks Without Bounds, an accelerator for humanitarian projects.
 Previous endeavors including being cofounder of Seattle makerspace Jigsaw Renaissance, of the hackerspace collaboration initiative Space Federation, and of the response-development competition GameSave.
-Most recent efforts also include a research affiliate position at the Center for Civic Media at MIT’s Media Lab and at Harvard’s Berkman Center looking at how groups which believe in distributed power scale themselves.
+Most recent efforts also include research affiliate positions at the Center for Civic Media at MIT’s Media Lab and at Harvard’s Berkman Center looking at how groups which believe in distributed power scale themselves.
 Willow is a coordinator of the Digital Humanitarian Network, sits on the board of Bachchao, and is an adviser to Taarifa.

 Years of participation in the hacker and makerspace community have created purpose towards distributed systems, engaged citizens, and mutual aid.
 With heavy involvement in Maker Faire, Random Hacks of Kindness, the International SpaceApps Challenge, and other events all over the world, Willow’s main skill is “getting out of the way.”
 Location is at this point post-geographic, though favorite places are Seattle, San Francisco, Berlin, Chicago, and New York.

 Find this robot on the internets just about anywhere as willowbl00.